r7tnx/ServerLog/README.md

-### THIS shit took me a hour to do holy shit please use my plugin
+### THIS README SHIT took me a hour to do holy shit please use my plugin